 Proper Tree Care: How To Keep Trees Healthy

-- Tree must be in an ideal location
+- The tree must be in an ideal location

 Consider the climate around your area.
 Select a tree suitable for the kind of climate and soil conditions that exist in your area.
 Once you have an appropriate tree, look for a spot in your home that gets ample sun and has enough space for a full-grown canopy of the tree.
 Most importantly, be on the lookout for underground utility lines, power lines, or even your house or other buildings, and avoid planting your tree next to any of these.
 When you plant your tree, be careful not to plant it too deeply.